 The weeGo performed well in this category.
 In addition to meeting the safety standards set by the ASTM (as do all the trailers we tested), the weeGo has extra framing on top and back, which builds out the roll cage.
 This model has a rubber layer on the floor, which provides firm footing for passengers and adds extra protection from potential sharp objects on the road or trail.
 However, the weeGo has no suspension system, and the seat fabric seemed looser than that of other trailers, which allowed the test dummy to be jostled around much more.
 It provided little shock absorption.

 The weeGo's front cover has a built-in sunshade, though it's not adjustable like the ones on the Burley D'Lite and the Thule Chariots.
 The trailer is well-ventilated with a small mesh-covered window in the back to encourage airflow.

-There is plenty of room for passengers in the weeGo — at 22.5", it has one of the widest seats in our test group.
+There is plenty of room for passengers in the weeGo — at 22.5", it has one of the wider seats in our test group.
 This trailer felt more wobbly than any of the others, likely because it's positioned so far back from the bicycle by its long tow arm, but the flat rubber footwell provided a nice stable surface for little feet as they entered and exited.
 The seat and harness are well-padded, although we did notice some wear in the seat fabric almost immediately, leading us to wonder how long it would hold up under frequent use.

 The main reason the weeGo scored so poorly in this category is its harness, which includes a one-piece padded yoke that goes over the child's head.
 Adjusting the harness takes a lot of trial and error and requires unthreading the straps completely from their buckles, unwinding them from the cross-straps on the seat back, rethreading them and then repeating the whole process over again if further adjustments are needed.